aspersieman/nviro/README.md

  - Upgrade deprecation warning in serve.go
  - Fix README so it looks presentable on github
  - Check for os correctly - store db appropriately
- - Create basic .env if not exists (and not already present in home dir)
+ - Create basic config if not exists (and not already present in home dir)
- - Use .env for:
+ - Use config for:
    - setting app_env
-   - Storing .env
+   - Storing config from template (if not exists)
    - Storing db
+ - Show application version on console and web ui